-Here is an author proﬁle showcasing 8hangman5 whose stories appear within the storytelling section of this website.
+Here is an author proﬁle showcasing 8hangman5 whose stories appear within the fiction section of this website.

 Question: How did you get starting writing sexual fantasy stories of men-with-men?

 I started writing adventure stories and science ﬁction.
 The men in my characters called out for male-to-male interaction.
 The accessible, restricted, gay material in my community did not include my sexual fantasies.
 So, I had to write them.

 Question: Like many men, you are someone who was attracted to Katharsis, ﬁrst in its print

 format and later as a website.
 Can you explain how that began?

 The magazines Drummer and Honcho prompted me to explore sexual fantasies.
 I typed on an electric typewriter.

 Katharsis promised hot drawings and stories.
 The promise by and large went unfulﬁlled.
 This was partly